nasa/Common-Metadata-Repository/schemas/resources/schemas/serviceoption/v1.0.0/ingest.md

   {"concept-id":"SO1200000000-PROV1","revision-id":2,"warnings":null,"existing-errors":null}

-Attempting to delete an already delete an already deleted orderoption will return the following error message
+Attempting to delete an already deleted order option will return the following error message
 #### Unsuccessful Response in XML